-In addition to the Company's safety performance, the report includes many other accomplishments such as energy efficiency initiatives, community outreach, and metallurgical process improvements that contribute to improved environmental performance.
+In addition to the Company's safety performance, the report includes many other accomplishments such as community outreach, and metallurgical process improvements that contribute to improved environmental performance.
 Avalon is committed to working closely with its Indigenous partners to create lasting economic and social benefits in the communities.
-In addition to its partners in the NWT, dialogue is ongoing with the Acadia First Nation in Nova Scotia as it relates to the East Kemptville Project and with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was recently initiated with the Eabametoong First Nation for the Lilypad Cesium Project.
+Dialogue is ongoing with the Acadia First Nation in Nova Scotia as it relates to the East Kemptville Project and with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was recently initiated with new Eabametoong First Nation Chief, Harvey Yesno for the Lilypad Cesium Project.